What is PFML?

 The FMLA is a federal law that provides unpaid, job-protected leave to certain employees.
 FMLA is available for the employee to use for themselves or when caring for a parent, child or spouse with a serious health condition and is only a requirement for employers with 50 or more employees

-PFML is a Massachusetts law that applies to all MA employers regardless of size and provides paid, job-protected leave to eligible workers for similar reasons.
+PFML is a Massachusetts law that applies to all Massachusetts employers regardless of size and provides paid, job-protected leave to eligible workers for similar reasons.
 Other differences include a broader definition of family, waiting periods for eligibility, and size of the employers that are required to participate.
 Read more about what PFML can be used for.

 If possible, both leaves will run at the same time.
+Read more about the differences in the two laws.